 The new validated systematic, synthetic phonics scheme (Read, Write Inc) has been successfully embedded within KS1.
-Teachers and TAs have received training, and new resources have been purchased.
-Engagement with parents and attendance for before and after school boosters, as well as daily lessons, have helped secure good progress over the year.
-97% (29/30) of Year 1 pupils passed the 2022 Phonics Screening test - with 4 of the 5 PP pupils achieving a pass mark.
-Whilst this is lower than the set target, it does show an incline in previous years and staff have been impressed with the pupils' understanding and response to the new programme.
-Teachers' observations and discussions with pupils and families also showed an increase in the understanding and importance of reading.
+Pupils in KS2, who did not pass the phonics screening in Year 1, are also receiving regular extra interventions to ensure they keep up with their peers.
+KS1 and KS2 Teachers and TAs have received training, and new resources have been purchased to ensure a consistent approach throughout school and to help consolidate learning.
+Engagement with parents and attendance for the before and after school boosters, as well as daily lessons, have helped secure good progress over the year.
+100% of Year 1 pupils passed the 2023 Phonics Screening test including the 5 pupils receiving PPG.

-Priority 2: 'Catch up' on lost learning and improve attainment among our disadvantaged pupils
+Priority 2: 'Catch up' on lost learning and improve attainment among our disadvantaged pupils.